 He has judged and refereed regularly since 1995 in both Karate and Kickboxing competitions.

 Peter still has a burning desire to better himself and to pass on all the benefits that hard training has to offer as a fighter and for everyday living.
 It was this desire that led Peter to step out of the comfort zone and return to white belt in the dynamic style of Brazilian Jiu Jitsu.
 Amazed at the control the BJJ practitioners had once on the ground Peter spent any spare time he had to learning the new skills and in 2003 introduced BJJ to the FAFC.
-Peter has attained his Purple Belt in BJJ and after years under the Will-Machado banner changed affiliation to once again become the student training under BJJ Black Belt Ninos Dammo
+Peter has attained his Brown Belt in BJJ and after years under the Will-Machado banner changed affiliation to once again become the student training under BJJ Black Belt Ninos Dammo of the Australian Elite Team who at the time was running a single club and had only two other affilliates.
+AET has since grown with Ninos' own students starting clubs and other like minded clubs joining the family to make it the No.1 Team in Australia.

-Peter now a 3rd Dan continues to learn from whoever he can is sure this is only the beginning, the foundation, of a long and eventful life in the Martial Arts
+Peter now a 4th Dan in Kyokushin continues to learn from whoever he can is sure this is only the beginning, the foundation, of a long and eventful life in the Martial Arts

 started training in Kyokushin Karate 1984 under Sensei George Kolovos at the old Essendon Dojo in Bradshaw street Scout Hall.
 She gained her Black Belt in 1993 after sitting for years on a worn out Brown Belt.